DexusY/Candlestick-Charts-Generator/README.md

 This project is a simple C++ tool that reads stock data from a CSV file and produces an ASCII candlestick chart.
 The output chart is saved to `chart.txt`.

 Features:
-- Parses CSV files with daily stock prices
+- Parses `.csv` files with daily stock prices
 - Displays Open, High, Low, Close prices as ASCII candles
 - Customizable chart size and resolution constants